igorralexsander/aws-advanced-training/kinesis/README.md

 Amazon Kinesis Data Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.

+Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream.
+With Amazon Kinesis Data Streams, you can scale up to a sufficient number of shards (note, however, that you'll need to provision enough shards ahead of time).
+As it requires manual administration of shards.

 ## Kinesis Firehose

 Amazon Kinesis Data Firehose is an extract, transform, and load (ETL) service that reliably captures, transforms, and delivers streaming data to data lakes, data stores, and analytics services.